jzlhll/BlurView/README.md

 [中文版 README_CN.md](README_CN.md)

+todo: Progressive Blur with Overlay: overlay color also has linear transparency.

 Cloned from [Dimezis/BlurView](https://github.com/Dimezis/BlurView) with added support for **Gradient/Progressive Blur** and a new utility class **`BlurView3Util`** for easier setup and backward compatibility.

 ## Dependency